dalugoSU/ist_reminder_bot/README.md

 If you want to use the same webhook everytime in case you would like to push open the webhook.py file and inside logic folder paste in your webhook inside quotes and save.
 Now everytime you select to pushms to microsoft teams it will use that webhook.
 Otherwise you will be prompted to input manually.

+### how to push assignments:
+- type: pushms today -> this will push 'today' assignments to ms teams
+- type: pushms tomorrow -> this will push 'tomorrow' assignments to ms teams

 Example of reminder card pushed to Microsoft Teams after pushing reminder:
 ![Alt text](examples/card_example.jpg?raw=true "Example Card")